Top.Mail.Ru

 Is Bali silver jewelry real silver?

 Yes.
 Authentic Bali silver is 925 sterling — 92.5% pure silver and 7.5% copper for durability.
 The 925 hallmark on the piece is the formal guarantee of metal composition.
-Look for the stamp inside a ring band, on a chain clasp, or on the underside of a pendant.
+Look for the stamp inside a ring band, on a clasp, or on a small tag attached to the piece.

 Bali silver vs sterling silver — what's different?

 The metal is identical: both are 925 sterling.
-The differences are craft (Bali silver is hand-made; generic sterling is often machine-cast), design (Bali inherits a thousand-year Hindu-Buddhist visual language), and price (Bali runs $30–$2,500 for handmade work; generic sterling $20–$200 mass-produced).
+The differences are craft (Bali silver is hand-made; generic sterling is often machine-cast), finish (oxidized recesses and hammer marks are characteristic of Bali work), and price-to-value ratio (workshop-direct prices are below comparable hand-made sterling from other origins).

 Where can I buy STRUGA in Bali?